wp-invoice/wp-invoice/readme.txt

 Once an invoice is created from the WP admin section, an email with a brief description and a unique link is sent to client.
 Clients follow the link to your blog's special invoice page, view their invoice, and pay their bill using PayPal.
 The control panel is very user-friendly and intuitive.

-Credit card payments may be accepted via Authorize.net, MerchantPlus' NaviGate, PayPal or Google Checkout account.
-For recurring billing we have integrated Authorize.net's ARB API that will allow you to setup payment schedules along with invoices.
-Subscriptions implemented using PayPal Subscriptions and Google Checkout Subscriptions.
+Credit card payments may be accepted via Authorize.net, PayPal, Interkassa (Eastern Europe), Stripe and 2Checkout.
+Subscriptions (Recurring Billing) implemented using Authorize.net ARB, PayPal Subscriptions, Stripe Subscriptions and 2Checkout Recurring Billing.

 = New Features =

-* Automatically import invoices from Web Invoice plugin.
 * WP-CRM Integration
 * Brand new user interface for much improved invoicing filtering and searching
-* Minimum and Split / Partial Payments
+* Partial Payments with minimum amount
-* Invoices can be reassigned to a different recipient
 * Receipt Page with Invoice Log
 * Per-defined Line Items
 * Discount Line Items